SOUTH WONSTON PRIMARY SCHOOL

 At South Wonston we expect high standards of behaviour from all the children at lunchtimes and expect them to treat lunchtime supervisors in the same manner in which they would treat teaching staff.

-Lunchtime Supervisory Assistants led by the Senior lunchtime supervisor also follow the School Charter.
+Lunchtime Supervisory Assistants led by the Senior Lunchtime Supervisor also follow the School Charter.
 We believe it is important for the children to see teachers and lunchtime staff to be working together to ensure consistency across the whole school day.
-At lunchtimes children are still given verbal warnings and time out.
-Time Lunchtime supervisors will inform the class teacher about behaviour incidents at the end of lunchtime.
+At lunchtimes, children are given verbal warnings and time out.
+Lunchtime supervisors will inform the class teacher about behaviour incidents at the end of lunchtime.

 The Senior Lunchtime Supervisor may remove a child from the playground and involve a member of the Senior Leadership team if the behaviour involves

 Pupils who demonstrate good learning behaviours may be invited to share their learning with the Headteacher or other member of SLT.
 These behaviours reflect the expectations of the School Charter.
 As often as possible classroom teachers will provided parents with feedback on their child’s positive behaviour, via a note in the Home School Diary or a phone call home.

 Children are frequently given House Points when they demonstrate good behaviour, upholding the vision and values of the school or complete work to a high standard.
 This indivual reward also contributes to the overall team outcome and helps highlight the importance of community.

 We celebrate individual and group success regularly throughout the year in assembly and in the classrooms.
 Classrooms may have their own individual rewards based on the needs and interests of the pupils.